chiefsmurph/github-repo-viewer/README.md

 * Angular 1.5
 * Vue.js (ES5)
 * Incremental Dom + Redux using ES6 and Webpack
-* Vanilla JS with promise'fied XMLHttpRequest's and structured code using the module pattern showing private and public methods
+* Vanilla JS with promise'fied XMLHttpRequest's, code structured using the module pattern showing private and public methods

 to do....